melina-thegarza/udp-chat-app/README.md

 8. **send_group_chat**: when a client sends a group chat message, this thread handles sending the message to the server, the timeout, and ensuring that the request is ACKed
 9. **check_port_num**: checks to make sure that the given input is a valid port number

-## KNOWN BUGS
-Issue: The ">>> " prompt sometimes starts a newline when prompting for user input, and it is not always displayed at the bottom of the console, waiting for input.

-ex.

- ">>>"

-  send client1 message
 ## TEST CASES
 1. Offline Messaging: If the original sender is offline, include delivery confirmation in their offline messages when they return.